workshopper/test-anything/exercises/tape-it-together/instruction.md

 assertions.
 However it also has a function `t.end()`, that you call when you are done with your assertions.

+The `tape` module is not included in Node, so you need to install them in your project folder (where you keep your exercise files) with `npm install tape`.

 Here is an example how to test the last function with `tape`

 ```js